jjvanzon/JJs-Music-Production-2020-2024/README.md

 - [x] Deduplicating samples?
 - [x] Sharing sample library on GitHub?
-- [ ] See that Git repo for more detsils.
+- [ ] See that Git repo for more details.
 - [ ] Systematic check of sub-categories' contents?